-At one time “more than a thousand persons” spent there summers at one of the two hotels in town, to enjoy the mineral springs here.
+At one time “more than a thousand persons” spent their summers at one of the two hotels in town, to enjoy the mineral springs here.

 Unity Springs was not the only New Hampshire town that adapted mineral springs for commercial use, or within a resort.
 Other notes Springs and Spas were found at Walpole (Abenaquis Spring), Amherst (Amherst Soda Springs and Amherst Mineral Spring), Charleston (Charleston Springs), Milford (Ponemah Springs), Moultonborough (Moultonborough Mineral Spring), Pittsfield (Sulph-chalybeate Spring), Conway (White Mountain Mineral Spring), Goffstown (Yocum Spring), and Temple (Pack Monadnock Lithia Spring).
 [Editor’s note: to this list I add Birch-Dale Spring in Concord NH where Doctors Robert & Lucinda Hall kept a sanitarium.
 ALSO thanks to Jean Williams who says that there is a spring in Bradford, New Hampshire.]

 Today New Hampshire’s spa history continues in a slightly different manner, with the presence of combined elegant hotels/spas such as Mountain View Grand Hotel Resort & Spa, Wentworth by the Sea Hotel and Spa, and Christmas Farm Inn & Spa.